Last Updated on October 7, 2021 by Maggie Sutton

 Are you thinking of buying a fixer-upper?
 Purchasing a property that needs some renovating is a terrific way to move into an otherwise unaffordable neighborhood.
+But, there are also a lot of risks and hard work that go into flipping a home.
 Here are some tips to help you know what to look for and how to purchase a fixer-upper.

-How much money can you afford to spend on a house?
+One thing you’ll need to determine is how much money can you afford to spend on a house.
 Keep in mind that you’ll need a significant amount of money for repairs in addition to the purchase price.
 Luckily, there are many loan programs available to assist you in buying and renovating a fixer-upper.

-The FHA 203K Home Renovation Loan is a favorite choice for many buyers because it allows a borrower to combine a mortgage and renovation funding into one loan payment.
-The result is that, if you qualify for a total loan amount of $200,000, you can, for example, buy a fixer-upper for $140,000 and spend $60,000 on renovations.
+The FHA 203K Home Renovation Loan is a popular renovation loan because it allows a borrower to combine a mortgage and renovation funding into one loan payment.
+It works like this: if you qualify for a total loan amount of $200,000, you could buy a house for $140,000 and spend $60,000 on renovations.

-Homes for Heroes wants to help you achieve your dream of buying a fixer-upper.
+Homes for Heroes wants to help you achieve your dream of buying a fixer upper.
 Just by using a Home for Heroes affiliated real estate agent, you’ll receive a Hero Reward check after closing.
-Hero Rewards you’ll receive are equal to .07 percent of the purchase price, so for every $100,000 in house price you’ll receive $700.
+Hero Rewards you’ll receive are equal to 0.7% of the purchase price, so for every $100,000 in house price you’ll receive $700.
 The money will come in handy during your renovations.

 Finding a Fixer Upper

-Finding an appropriate property that fits your needs and budget takes work.
-Fixer-uppers are not all the same, so it’s helpful to rely on your real estate professional for advice.
+Finding an appropriate house that fits your needs and budget takes work.
+Fixer uppers are not all the same, so it’s helpful to rely on your real estate professional for advice.
 Your agent understands your situation and the home renovation trends in your community.
 Your real estate agent knows what is available in your area and is in a terrific position to locate potential properties.
 Foreclosures and estate sales often yield outstanding fixer-upper opportunities.

 Some factors to consider when choosing a fixer upper are:

 Be prepared to tour some possible homes in your area, as it can take time to find the perfect house.
-You’re committing substantial financial resources, along with an enormous amount of effort, into making this building your dream home.
-Choose a dwelling that deserves all your sweat and spending.
+You’re committing substantial financial resources, along with an enormous amount of effort, into making this your dream home.
+Choose a home that deserves all your sweat and spending.

 Once you find a potential house, it’s time to hire a professional home inspector.
-Even more than with a regular house purchase, inspecting a fixer-upper is a must because the report gives you information to help you decide if you can handle renovating the property.
+Even more than with a regular house purchase, inspecting a fixer upper is a must because the report gives you information to help you decide if you can handle and afford renovating the property.
 Does the structure just need cosmetic improvements that you can tackle over time?
-On the other hand, is the whole house in danger of collapse?
+Or on the other hand, is the whole house in danger of collapse?

 Some areas that the home inspection focuses on include:

-Experts recommend that you consult a contractor before you purchase the home.
-Your real estate agent can suggest local contractors experienced in renovating homes like the one you are contemplating purchasing.
+Experts recommend that you also consult a contractor before you purchase the home.
+Your real estate agent can sometimes suggest local contractors experienced in renovating homes like the one you are contemplating.
 The contractor will examine the property and, using information from the inspection reports, provide an estimate of the cost to remedy any issues found in the house.

 It’s important to keep in mind that the estimate from the contractor may not end up as the total cost of the renovation project.
-Design decisions and other additional expenses, such as unexpected construction requirements, can add to the final price.
+Unexpected issues, like things that didn’t show up in the inspection or additional permits, can add to the final price.
 Make sure that your renovation budget sets aside funds to cover these budget hits.
 A typical contingency fund is 5 – 10% of the total budget.

 There’s an old saying in a home renovation that you never know what to expect until you open the walls.
-Renovating a home is fraught with complex challenges that lead to construction delays and cost overruns.
+Renovating a home is fraught with complex challenges that can lead to construction delays and cost overruns.
 You never know what might happen.
-There could be a terrible accident that leads to death after a crane collapse, for example, which could seriously hinder your construction plans.
-Careful planning and preparation will keep a construction surprise from turning into a disaster.
+Careful planning and preparation should keep a construction surprise from turning into a disaster.

-In closing, renovating a fixer-upper is a great way to move into the home and neighborhood of your dreams.
+Renovating a fixer upper is a great way to move into the home and neighborhood of your dreams.
 You can overcome the obstacles involved in home renovation through careful planning, patience, and lots of effort.
 For advice or help on buying a fixer-upper, contact one of our real estate specialists today.